Aphemra/flashcard/README.md

 # Flashcard

-A simple flashcard webapp with the following features:
+A simple flashcard webapp with the following planned features:

 - CRUD sets of flashcards to save to local storage
 - Quiz yourself on created sets of cards